hashicorp/packer/website/source/docs/extending/custom-provisioners.html.md

 ## The Interface

 The interface that must be implemented for a provisioner is the `packer.Provisioner` interface.
-It is reproduced below for easy reference.
+It is reproduced below for reference.
 The actual interface in the source code contains some basic documentation as well explaining what each method should do.